win32: ^2.0.5 copied to clipboard

-Perhaps of as much use as the APIs themselves, this package provides a variety of instructive examples for more complex FFI usage scenarios.
+In addition to exposing the APIs themselves, this package offers a variety of instructive examples for more complex FFI usage scenarios.

 By design, this package provides minimal modifications to the Win32 API to support Dart idioms.
 The goal is to provide high familiarity to an existing Win32 developer.
 Other plugins may build on these primitives to provide a friendly API for Dart and Flutter developers.
 A good example of that is filepicker_windows, which offers a common item dialog suitable for incorporation into an existing Flutter app.